How to Use Claude AI for Beginners in 2026 (Free Guide)

 Compare “Write an email” to “Write a professional follow‑up email to a client who missed our meeting yesterday.
 Under 80 words, friendly but direct, no apology.”
 The second one takes maybe ten extra seconds to type.
 What comes back is something you could send without editing it first.

 A few small habits make an outsized difference.
-Giving Claude a role up front — “you are an experienced copywriter,” for instance — before asking for ad copy shifts the tone and depth of what comes back; it’s not just decoration, the output itself changes.
+Giving Claude a role up front — “you are an experienced copywriter,” for instance — before asking for ad copy shifts the tone and depth of what comes back.
 Format instructions get followed reliably too: ask for a table, bullet points only, or a word limit, and Claude sticks to it.
 And once you have a first draft, asking for a specific improvement — “rewrite the weakest paragraph,” “tighten the opening,” “cut this by a third” — almost always beats the original attempt.
 Build that second pass into how you use Claude and the quality jump is noticeable.

 Key Claude AI Features Every Beginner Should Know About